Why Audiobooks are Expensive

 Don’t forget that the publisher gets a substantial cut of every sale… and the author will get something for their work, too.
 The amount an author gets will vary, depending on if they pay the production cost upfront or share the royalties with the producer.

 Publishers spend a lot of money to produce an audiobook with no guarantee that it will sell.
 Higher production costs mean a higher selling price, so it’s not hard to understand why audiobooks are a bit more expensive than other book formats.
 However, if you’re like many people, listening to your favorite stories can be more engaging and entertaining.
-And it’s been proven you retain more and improve your concentration with audiobooks… plus they’re so convenient, you’ll find you read more, too!
+And it’s been proven you retain more and improves your concentration with audiobooks… plus they’re so convenient, you’ll find you read more, too!